awsdocs/amazon-rds-user-guide/doc_source/USER_MySQL.Replication.ReadReplicas.md

 Before a MySQL DB instance can serve as a replication source, make sure to enable automatic backups on the source DB instance\.
 To do this, set the backup retention period to a value other than 0\.
 This requirement also applies to a read replica that is the source DB instance for another read replica\.
 Automatic backups are supported only for read replicas running any version of MySQL 5\.6 and later\.
 You can configure replication based on binary log coordinates for a MySQL DB instance\.

-On Amazon RDS MySQL version 5\.7\.23 and later MySQL 5\.7 versions, you can configure replication using global transaction identifiers \(GTIDs\)\.
+On Amazon RDS for MySQL version 5\.7\.23 and later MySQL 5\.7 versions, you can configure replication using global transaction identifiers \(GTIDs\)\.
 For more information, see [Using GTID\-based replication for Amazon RDS MySQL](mysql-replication-gtid.md)\.

 You can create up to five read replicas from one DB instance\.
 For replication to operate effectively, each read replica should have the same amount of compute and storage resources as the source DB instance\.
 If you scale the source DB instance, also scale the read replicas\.